Recipes, family, and slowing down

 During the first six months of working on this blog, those whispers grew louder.
 As I imagined Nana Ling’s life and remembered my own childhood, I suddenly wished for change.

-Twelve months after starting the blog, I was celebrating the first recipe created in my new Hunter Valley home kitchen.
+I managed to convince my Sydney-born-and-bred husband that it was a good idea and a little less than 12 months after starting the blog, I was celebrating the first recipe created in my new Hunter Valley home kitchen.

 It’s about creating your own kitchen bliss